 I can certainly bring to mind people who I have felt used by, and even their presence has given me opportunity to look at what my role was in the dynamic.
 Did I rescue?
 Did I fail to set boundaries?
 Was I naive?

 Many have loved and love me now.
 Gratitude to them all.

 And the teachers – some of my favourites!
-From the fuzzy angora cardigan of my kindergarten teacher to the aikido master and twenty-year mentor, Dr. Richard Strozzi-Heckler.
-With many inbetween.
+From the fuzzy angora cardigan of my kindergarten teacher to the aikido master and thirty-year mentor, Dr. Richard Strozzi-Heckler.
+With many in between.
 Some without the designation of “teacher.”
 They include random people I’ve met along the way who have challenged my assumptions and beliefs.
 Like the server who sees my tiredness, enquires carefully “how are you, tough day?” and makes an extra effort with my order.
 This is the man who I thanked at the time, whose name I noted, about whom I submitted a glowing letter to head office (suitably acknowledged, with the promise of a free meal!)
 A small interaction, yet a great reminder to really take time and care with everyone.

 And then there are those truly important ones, often therapists and coaches, for they have revealed possibilities I could’t see, believed in me when I didn’t believe in myself, encouraged and cajoled.
 If I can bring to my clients even a fraction of what they have given to me, then I am satisfied.